NACLab/ngc-learn/README.md

 <img src="docs/images/ngc-learn-logo.png" width="300">

 <b>ngc-learn</b> is a Python library for building, simulating, and analyzing
-biomimetic systems, neurobiological agents, spiking neuronal systems, and predictive coding models (predictive processing theory) based on the neural generative coding (NGC) computational framework.
-This toolkit is built on top of JAX and is distributed under the 3-Clause BSD license.
+biomimetic systems, neurobiological agents, spiking neuronal systems, predictive coding circuitry, and models that learn via biologically-plausible forms of credit assignment.
+This simulation toolkit is built on top of JAX and is distributed under the 3-Clause BSD license.

 It is currently maintained by the
 <a href="https://www.cs.rit.edu/~ago/nac_lab.html">Neural Adaptive Computing (NAC) laboratory</a>.